reidalderson/bioinformatics/README.md

 </p>

 <br />
-We can subtract out the contribution of a smaller region of a proteome from the entire proteome:
+We can subtract out the contribution of a smaller region of a proteome from the entire proteome<br/>
+and perform a chi-squared analysis:

 ```python
 query = 'IV_X_IV'